India's Shaw hits 244 for Northants in One-Day Cup

 Whiteman played on to Lamb with the score on 369 and Shaw eventually departed three balls from the end of the innings, caught at deep mid-wicket off the same bowler, as five more wickets went down for eight runs.

-It was Shaw's second double century in 50-over cricket having made 227 not out for Mumbai in February 2021.
+It was Shaw's second double century in 50-over cricket, having made 227 not out for Mumbai in February 2021.

-Derbyshire are at home to Sussex and Lancashire are playing holders Kent at Blackpool in Wednesday's other games.
+"The sun was out, it was kind of Indian weather," he told BBC Radio Northampton.

+"When I got to 150, I was timing the ball really well and I thought 'this could be the day to go bigger (than 227)'.
+I tried to grab it with both hands."

 - 277 Narayan Jagadeesan, Tamil Nadu v Arunachal, 2022